 Can you imagine having dinner with Jesus tonight and having it end with Him lifting His eyes to heaven and begin to pray?
 I’d be hanging on every word!
-The disciples heard the last prayer of Jesus immediately following the Last Supper.
+The disciples heard this prayer immediately following the Last Supper.
+It is the last great prayer of Jesus in the Bible and the longest recorded prayer.

-Jesus knew they would mourn his physical presence and wanted them (and us) to receive His comfort and love.
+Jesus knew His disciples would mourn his physical presence and wanted them (and us) to receive His comfort and love.
 It was the last chance, of sorts, to let them know his plans/desires for their lives.
-It is the longest recorded prayer of Jesus in the Bible and is found in John 17: 1-26.
-We are gifted with a unique chance to see the heart and mind of Jesus and it shows us the special value we have to him as he prays for us.
-Let’s have a look…

 Jesus Prays for Himself